MohamedMagdy999/object/README.md

 # object
-this is a bad code ## donot use it
+this is a bad code ## do not use it for mental healt